Kubernetes RBAC: Creating Users, Groups, and Securing Credentials with Vault

 Kubernetes RBAC

-When managing a Kubernetes cluster, eventually you might need to give someone — or yourself — access without handing over too much control.
-Maybe it’s a team member who needs to deploy workloads, or you want a restricted account that can’t accidentally nuke your entire cluster.
+When managing a Kubernetes cluster, eventually you need to give someone access without handing over too much control.
+Maybe it’s a team member who needs to deploy workloads, or you want a restricted account that can’t accidentally nuke the entire cluster.
+This covers the process end to end — creating users, scoping permissions, and storing credentials in Vault.

 Authentication vs Authorization

-This is the most important concept to understand before anything else.
+This is the most important concept before anything else.
 In Kubernetes these are two completely separate things:

 Authentication